YottaDB/YDBDoc/MessageRecovery/errors.rst

 WRITERSTUCK
 ------------------

-WRITERSTUCK, Buffer flush stuck waiting for xxxx concurrent writers to finish writing to database file aaaa
+WRITERSTUCK, Buffer flush stuck waiting for concurrent writer PID pppp (mmmm of xxxx) to finish writing to database file dddd

-Run Time Error: This indicates that YottaDB timed out after waiting nearly a minute for concurrent processes to complete flushing modified global buffers to the disk.
+Run Time Error: This indicates that YottaDB timed out after waiting nearly a minute for process pppp to complete flushing modified global buffers to the disk in database file dddd.
+This message repeats for each mmmm of xxxx writers.

 Action: This is usually symptomatic of a stressed I/O subsystem, where disk writes take a long time.
 System Administration might be warranted to improve the performance.